 "I feel like there's been a carpet yanked out from under my feet, and I'm sitting on the floor with little birds chirping around my head."

 Gloria used Will's napkin to sweep some crumbs from the table.
 "I don't know.
 Last week we were just floating along, trying to find some kind of way of coping with Dad's death with our emotions.
 Now it's different.
 Maybe you're feeling the change, too -- last week we were all just your kids, and now you're sharing a house and a responsibility with a batch of young adults, who have to be adults in order for us to survive.
 I think that's what's bugging Ben, too, from the opposite perspective.
-He's old enough now to drive, and smart enough to be productive, but what is there that he can do?
+He's almost old enough now to drive, and smart enough to be productive, but what is there that he can do?
 Nothing, except go to school, which he thinks is so superficial he can hardly stand it."

 "He never said anything like that to me or his father," Philli said, frowning again.

 "Because he wants you to think well of him, not that he's a spoiled brat.
 Today, Will was tired, I'm anxious, and Ben is ... well, he's feeling some head room?
 Feeling like he might smell some freedom from just being a kid?
 I don't know.
 He is sassier than usual, though, I've noticed that, too.
 What do they call it -- whistling in the dark?"
 She yawned widely, feeling as though she had been the one working hard all day instead of Will.
 Will!
 He'd need lunch food for the next day.
 She stood and went to refrigerator, opened the door and looked at the shelves.

 "Don't tell me you're hungry again already," her mother commented.